crxssed7/notable-figures/figures/Linus Torvalds.md

 In summer 2004, viewers of YLE (the Finnish Broadcasting Company) placed Torvalds 16th in the network's 100 Greatest Finns.
 In 2010, as part of a series called The Britannica Guide to the World's Most Influential People, Torvalds was listed among The 100 Most Influential Inventors of All Time (ISBN 9781615300037).

-On 11 October 2017, the Linux company SUSE made a song titled "Linus Said".
+On 11 October 2017, the Linux company SUSE made a song titled "Linus Said" about the origin of the Linux kernel..

 # Bibliography
 Torvalds, Linus; Diamond, David (2001).
 Just for Fun: The Story of an Accidental Revolutionary.
 New York City, United States: HarperCollins.
 ISBN 0-06-662072-4.